IBM/rl-testbed-for-energyplus/README.md

 ## How to run

 ### Set up

-Some environment variables must be defined.
+Some environment variables must be defined. `ENERGYPLUS_VERSION` must be adapted to your version.

 In `$(HOME)/.bashrc`
 ```